barryclark/jekyll-now/_posts/2022-03-17-proxy-madness.md

 With this Ingress configuration all traffic is cleansed and will be answered with [HTTP 403](https://http.cat/403).
 Since this simple filter is build quite trivial a professional Hacker might find a way to bypass it - so don't relay on it as a single layer of defense.
 This approach can help though to craft an extra hurdle that needs to be taken as a quick win for you as a defender.

 ### Speed up the rush of slowness and roast a Slowloris
 If you've read my other blog posts and memories, you might have found my Pythonic version of the [Slowloris](https://benjitrapp.github.io/memories/2022-01-24-slowloris/).
-This attacks is based on creating slow connections.
+This kind of attack is based on creating slow connections and occupy the open connections to the server.
 The `client_body_timeout`and `client_header_timeout` are set for both directives to 60 seconds as default value.
-If you use my nginx.conf from above, it will starve to death.
+If you use my nginx.conf from above or a plain one, it will starve to death with ease.

 <p align="center">
 <img src="/images/slowloris.png">
 </p>

-Therefor we can enhance either the nginx.conf or enhance the nginx annotation for the Ingress object by setting a more suiteable value to close slow connections:
+Therefore we can enhance either the nginx.conf or enhance the nginx annotation for the Ingress object by setting a more suiteable value to close slow connections:

 ```bash
 server {